 Set out below is a description of the written charters of the five committees of the Board, their mandates and their activities.
-All Board Committees are composed entirely of independent Directors.
 In order to create efficiencies in the governance and reduce cost, all Committees of the Company, other than the Audit Committee, have as members, directors of Canfor.
 These Committees meet jointly to deal with issues that relate to the Company and Canfor.
+All Board Committees are composed of a majority of independent members, except the Audit Committee, which is composed entirely of independent Directors.